o2r-project/architecture/docs/05_building-block-view.md

 ##### 5.2.7.1 Blackbox Webserver

-A webserver handles all incoming calls to the API and distributes them to the respective microservice.
+A webserver handles all incoming calls to the API (`/api/v1/`) via `HTTPS` (`HTTP` is redirected) and distributes them to the respective microservice.
-A working [nginx](https://nginx.org) configuration is available [in the test setup](https://github.com/o2r-project/o2r-platform/blob/master/test/nginx.conf).
+A working [nginx](https://nginx.org) configuration is available [in the test setup](https://github.com/o2r-project/o2r-platform/blob/master/dev/nginx.conf).

 ##### 5.2.7.2 Blackbox UI

 The UI is a web application based on [Angular JS](https://angularjs.org/), see [o2r-platform](https://github.com/o2r-project/o2r-platform).
-It connects to an execution microservice (microservice) for real-time WebSocket-based notifications.
+It connects to all microservices via their API and is served using the same webserver as the API.

-##### 5.2.7.3 Blackbox microservices
+##### 5.2.7.3 Blackbox Microservices

 The reproducibility service uses a [microservice architecture](https://en.wikipedia.org/wiki/Microservices) to separate functionality defined by the **[web API specification](http://o2r.info/o2r-web-api)** into manageable units.